Here’s how flu kills some people so quickly

 These secondary infections can damage organs, cause pneumonia or get into the bloodstream, causing another kind of immune system overreaction called sepsis.

-So far this season, flu has killed 20 children.
+So far this season, flu has killed 30 children, according to the latest CDC data.
 Last season, 110 children died from influenza in the U.S.

 The CDC doesn’t precisely count adult flu deaths, in no small part because it just kills so many.
 Every year, flu kills 12,000 to 56,000 people and sends as many as 700,000 to the hospital.